knudson1/WiADS2020/README.md

 # MyFirstPackage

-The goal of MyFirstPackage is to accompany the talk by Dietz & Knudson at the Minneanalytics Women in Analytics and Data Science conference held on October 30, 2020.
+The goal of MyFirstPackage is to accompany the talk by Dietz & Knudson at the Boston University BSA seminar held on December 18, 2020.

 ## Installation